-I became very scared about what was happening, and I tried everything I could to wrestle control back from the drug.
+What was happening was very scary, to say the least.
+I tried everything I could to wrestle control back from the drug.

-I tried locking away my alcohol and giving the key to my wife, I tried going cold turkey, forcing myself to have painful dry months and I even bought dangerous prescription only medication online.
+I tried locking away my alcohol and giving the key to my wife.
+Going cold turkey was horrible, so was forcing myself to have painful dry months and I even bought dangerous prescription only medication online.
 I couldn’t afford inpatient rehab and absolutely nothing I could afford made the slightest bit of difference to my drinking.

-Eventually, I reached rock bottom… I was at my lowest point; I had tried everything, and yet I was drinking more than I ever had in my life.
-I still, at this point, did not want to know how to quit drinking alcohol or even to cut back.
+Eventually, I reached rock bottom… this was my lowest point; I had tried everything, and yet I was drinking more than I ever had in my life.
+At this point, I still did not want to know how to quit drinking alcohol or even to cut back.

 Slowly Killing Myself

 I was slowly killing myself, and I just couldn’t slow down.
 It was at that point that I decided I had to do something different or I was going to die and leave my children without a father.

 I needed a paradigm shift of massive proportions; I had to see the situation from the outside looking in.
-When I first started to consider how to quit drinking alcohol I leaned on my former training in psychology, as a NLP Master Practitioner and master clinical hypnotist, and I started to see a pattern or a loop in what I was doing.
+When I first started to consider how to quit drinking alcohol I leaned on my former training in psychology.
+As an NLP Master Practitioner and master clinical hypnotist, and I started to see a pattern or a loop in what I was doing.

 Once I identified the triggers that started me drinking and encouraged me to keep repeating the process it was as though a light bulb flickered into life in my mind.